This Super Secret Natural Area Turns into a Winter Wonderland

 January 21, 2019

 It’s been quite the unusual winter this year in Wisconsin.
 Usually, at this point, we have a few feet of snow on the ground but right now, the front yard has just a dusting.
 So the other day, when southern Wisconsin was calling for a snowstorm with up to a foot of snow, I made plans to head south to find it.
-I woke up at 4:30 am, brewed some coffee, and roused Sean awake.
-We were on the road an hour later.
+I woke up at 4:30 am, brewed some coffee, and we were on the road an hour later.

 Normally when I go on adventures, there’s not a whole lot of planning beforehand.
 A lot of the photos that you see me post are scenes that I’ve just happened to stumble upon.
 If I’m having trouble finding areas to photograph, that’s when I pull out Google Maps.
 I’ll open it up and look for green space, whether that be state parks, county land, state natural areas, etc.